 Walter P Jennings

-In 1922 Walter passed away in Hamilton County, Florida and by 1945 Fankie had moved to her son's house at 1223 E Osborne Ave in Tampa, Hillsborough County, Florida.
-At age 89, in October 1947, Fankie faced heartache when learning of her 52 year old son's death.
+In 1922 Walter passed away in Hamilton County, Florida and by 1927 Fankie had moved in with her son, daughter-in-law Mary Catherine Nunn and granddaughter Margaret Angeline at 1223 E Osborne Ave in Tampa, Hillsborough County, Florida.
+Mary Catherine passed away in 1932 and at age 89, in October 1947, Fankie faced heartache when learning of her 52 year old son's death.
 She had him transported for burial to Evergreen Cemetery in Fitzgerald, Ben Hill County, Georgia, where she would also be buried.
 Some time between 1945 and her death on 21 Dec 1950, she moved to Fitzgerald Georgia and lived with her sister, Margaret Julia Burney Newton.
 Also living there were her niece Frances Newton Hall, France's husband, William Andrews Hall and their young daughter Margaret Hall.
 Margaret Hall remembers a time when she and Aunt Fankie got locked in the bathroom and they sang songs together until someone came to rescue them.
 William Andrews Hall described Aunt Fankie as someone who read a lot, did not talk much and kept to herself.

 3) Rachel Ella Burney was born 11 Aug 1859 in Glynn County, Georgia.
 She did not marry and lived with her sister, Lula McQueen and nephew, Ralph B McQueen in 1930 in Sarasota, Florida.
 She was also listed on the 1935 Florida State Census at 703 Bryan St in Sarasota, Florida with this family.
 Rachel passed away in 12 Jun 1937 in Sarasota, Florida, one year after her sister, Lula.
 She is buried at Manasota Memorial Park in Bradenton, Forida.